 WDES annual report 2021

-These resources are to support NHS organisations in year three of the WDES and provide a range of information, tools and guidance.
+These resources are to support NHS organisations in year four of the WDES and provide a range of information, tools and guidance.

-- The WDES 2022 factsheet outlines key WDES facts
+- The WDES 2023 factsheet outlines key WDES facts.

 - A series of webinars and guidance.
 The webinars have been recorded so that people can ‘listen again’ and view the guidance online.